-What does this mean: “My soul glorifies the Lord and my spirit rejoices in God my Savior, for he has been mindful of the humble state of his servant”?
+What would it take for you to acknowledge a sacred gift from God and accept it with heartfelt gratitude, saying: “My soul glorifies the Lord and my spirit rejoices in God my Savior, for he has been mindful of the humble state of his servant?”

 The following sentences show what happens to the proud, the powerful and the rich: “he has scattered those who are proud in their inmost thoughts.
-He has brought down rulers from their thrones, … but has sent the rich away empty.”
-Which sentences in Mary’s Song describe God’s mercy towards the humble, those who fear the Lord, and the hungry?
+He has brought down rulers from their thrones … but has sent the rich away empty.”
+Which sentences in Mary’s Song describe God’s mercy towards the humble, and the hungry, and those who fear the Lord?

-How would you live in genuine humility so that the Mighty One will show you his mercy and do great things for you, and through you, unto generations upon generations?
+How would you live in genuine humility so that the Mighty One will show you his mercy and do great things for you and through you?